marioguenzel/ReactionOneTask/README.md

 - ```python3.X -m venv e2eEval```
 - ```. e2eEval/bin/activate```

 Install the python packages necessary to launch the evaluation framework.
-All of the necessary packages are specified in the requirements.txt, which can be automatically loaded and installed using the following command:
+All necessary packages are specified in the requirements.txt, which can be automatically loaded and installed using the following command:

 - ```pip install -r requirements.txt```

-Otherwise the required python packages can also be installed manually using the following commands:
+Otherwise, the required python packages can also be installed manually using the following commands:

 - ```pip install scipy numpy matplotlib PyYAML```
-- ```pip install PySimpleGUI==4.60.5.0```
+- ```pip install FreeSimpleGUI```
 - ```pip install git+https://github.com/JasonGross/tikzplotlib.git```

 Please note that in the [master's thesis](https://github.com/tu-dortmund-ls12-rt/E2EEvaluation/blob/main/doc/E2EEvaluation.pdf), a file `pySimpleGUI/PySimpleGUI-4.60.5.tar.gz` is utilized for the installation of PySimpleGUI.
 This file has been removed for the open source publication to avoid potential copyright issues.
+Furthermore, the framework is moved to use [FreeSimpleGUI](https://freesimplegui.readthedocs.io/en/latest/) instead.

 The virtual environment can be deactivated using the following command: